Youssoufa Moukoko, Linus Güther, Tom Bischof and the 10 youngest players in Bundesliga history

 Establishing himself in the senior squad in the early part of 2024/25, Bischof scored notable goals agianst RB Leipzig and Freiburg, finishing the campaign with five goals and two assists across 31 league games.

-His performances secured a move to Bayern Munich in the summer, where he's already registered three assists.
+His performances secured a move to Bayern Munich in the summer, where he has impressed with his solid displays.

 Age on debut: 16 years, 266 days